 Bob has earned the highest AV® and Preeminent™ Peer Review Rating SM by Martindale Hubbell® and appears in the Martindale-Hubbell Register of Preeminent Attorneys and Who’s Who in American Law, where he is named among the top one percent of the nation’s lawyers.

 Consult an experienced attorney who is dedicated to resolving your problems

 Learn more about how Colorado lawyer Robert Lees applies his more than 40 years of experience to resolving issues involving mental health professionals, regulatory boards, litigation and corporate matters.
-Call Robert A. Lees & Associates at 303–292–1020 or contact Robert online to schedule your free twenty (20) minute consultation.
+Call Robert A. Lees & Associates at 303–292–1020 or contact Robert online to see how we may assist you.